 Linda McInally is an Australian, Brisbane-based artist who often explores symbolic and abstracted ideas through inter disciplinary works that investigate identity, the evolution of self, equality, mortality and the human experience.
 She is particularly interested in the observation of human behaviour, equality and temporality.
 A minimalist approach is often used to express ideas that include working with abstracted shapes, lines, colours and forms.
 The possibilities are endless.
-This website visually displays Linda’s ideas, thoughts and reflections, that are visually communicated through her artworks.
+This website visually displays Linda’s ideas, thoughts and reflections, that are communicated through her artworks.
 Her creative process records and archives her trace of being and life experience.

 2019 Queensland College of Art, Italy study tour – visiting Venice (58th Venice Biennale) Trento, Rovereto, Florence and Rome.